Application Process for Permitting – Building and Planning

 • Skip over the “Category” field as it will pre-populate based on what you enter as “Permit Type”.

-• On the jobsite address, always click on “Change Address: Search” and enter at least 3 digits of the address.
-For example, if the address is 87 Hawn Drive, you would need to enter the numbers 87 and a space for the address to pre-populate, then click on the correct address.
+• On the Jobsite Address, always click on “Look Up Address” and be sure to use the “GIS” tab, then enter at least 3 digits of the address.
+For example, if the address is 87 Hawn Drive, you would need to enter the numbers 87 and a space for the address to prepopulate, then click on the address that prepopulates – this will ensure you are using the most up to date Summit County records.

 • You will not be creating a project, so ignore that.